baloise/resteasy-test/README.md

     <jackson.version>2.6.3</jackson.version>
 </properties>
 ```
-So you use the same artifacts as in your application server.
+So you use the same artifacts and versions as in your application server.

 ### JBoss EAP 7.1 / WildFly 11 dependency versions
-For JBoss EAP 7.1 and WildFly 11 (upstream project), you need the following dependency versions.
+For JBoss EAP 7.1 and WildFly 11 (upstream project) use the these dependency versions.
 This setup isn't tested from me yet but should work.
 If you use additional Jackson modules, make sure these are compatible with these versions.
 ```
 <properties>
     <resteasy.version>3.0.24.Final</resteasy.version>